Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Notation

+A matroid~$M$ is said to be \emph{connected} if every two (distinct) non-loop elements of~$M$ are contained in a circuit.
+A set~$X'\subseteq X$ of a matroid is a \emph{component} of~$M$ if it is an inclusion-wise maximal subset of~$X$ such that the matroid~$M\left[X'\right]$ is connected and $X'$ is loop-free.
+Equivalently, $X'$ is a component of~$M$ if it is an inclusion-wise minimal non-empty subset of~$X$ such that $r(X')+r(X\setminus X')=r(M)$.
+If~$M$ is a vector matroid with rank at least one, then~$M$ is connected if and only if $M$ has no loops and there do not exist two vector spaces~$A$ and $B$ such that $A\cap B$ contains the zero vector only, both~$A$ and $B$ contains a non-loop element of~$M$ and every element of~$M$ is contained in~$A$ or~$B$.

+Since several algorithms presented in this paper work with matroids, we must fix the way that the time complexity of algorithms involving matroids is measured.
+All algorithms that we present work with vector matroids and we assume that matroids are given by their vector representation.
+It is then possible to use standard linear algebra algorithms to determine which subsets of the elements of such matroids are independent.
+Hence, we say that an algorithm is polynomial-time if its running time is polynomial in the number of elements of the matroid and the complexity of its vector representation.
+We remark that some of the algorithms that we use, in particular the one in Theorem~\ref{thm:approx}, are also polynomial in the more demanding setting when matroids are given by the independence oracle, which we do not consider here.

-A \emph{depth-decomposition} of a matroid $M=(X,\II)$ is a pair $(T,f)$, where $T$ is a rooted tree and $f$ is a mapping from $X$ to the leaves of $T$ such that the number of edges of $T$ is the rank of $M$ and the following inequality holds for every subset $X'\subseteq X$: the rank of $X'$ is at most the number of edges contained in the union of paths from the root to the vertices $f(x)$, $x\in X'$.
-The \emph{branch-depth $\bd(M)$} of a matroid $M$ is the smallest depth of a tree $T$ that forms a depth-decomposition of $M$.
-If $M=(X,\II)$ is a matroid of rank $r$, $T$ is a path with $r$ edges rooted at one of its end vertices, and $f$ is a mapping such that $f(x)$ is equal to the non-root end vertex of $T$ for all $x\in X$, then the pair $(T,f)$ is a depth-decomposition of $M$.
-In particular, the branch-depth of any matroid $M$ is well-defined and is at most the rank of $M$.
-We remark that the notion of branch-depth of a matroid given here is the one defined in~\cite{KarKLM15,KarKLM17}; another matroid parameter, which is also called branch-depth but is different from the one that we use here, is defined in~\cite{DevKO19}.
+A \emph{depth-decomposition} of a matroid~$M=(X,\II)$ is a pair~$(T,f)$, where~$T$ is a rooted tree and $f$ is a mapping from~$X$ to the leaves of~$T$ such that the number of edges of~$T$ is the rank of~$M$ and the following holds for every subset~$X'\subseteq X$: the rank of~$X'$ is at most the number of edges contained in paths from the root to the vertices~$f(x)$, $x\in X'$.
+The \emph{branch-depth~$\bd(M)$} of a matroid~$M$ is the smallest depth of a tree~$T$ that forms a depth-decomposition of~$M$.
+For example, if~$M=(X,\II)$ is a matroid of rank~$r$, $T$ is a path with~$r$ edges rooted at one of its end vertices, and $f$ is a mapping such that $f(x)$ is equal to the (non-root) leaf of~$T$ for all~$x\in X$, then the pair~$(T,f)$ is a depth-decomposition of~$M$.
+In particular, the branch-depth of any matroid~$M$ is well-defined and is at most the rank of~$M$.
+We remark that the notion of matroid branch-depth given here is the one defined in~\cite{KarKLM17}; another matroid parameter, which is also called branch-depth but is different from the one that we use here, is defined in~\cite{DevKO19}.
+Finally, the \emph{branch-depth~$\bd(A)$} of a matrix~$A$ is the branch-depth of the vector matroid formed by the columns of~$A$.
+Since the vector matroid formed by the columns of a matrix~$A$ and the vector matroid formed by the columns of any matrix row-equivalent to~$A$ are the same, the branch-depth of~$A$ is invariant under row operations.